SANDAG/Off_Model_Calculators_ABM2/off_model_calculators/final_scripts/off-model-inputs.md

 This sheet will require the confirmation of the following values from SANDAG planning staff:

-* Main Sheet
-	* Assumed vanpool growth rate due to a subsidy increase (by year, van type)
 * Vanpool Demand FOR ML (Non-Mil), ML (mil), Subsidy
 	* Average one-way weekday travel time (2016)
 	* Average travel time savings (by origin msa, destination msa, by year)